callistopan/study-buddy/README.md

-# Welcome to the study-buddy wiki!
+# Welcome to the study-buddy

 ## Home page